markmoxon/elite-source-code-library/versions/apple/5-compiled-game-discs/README.md

-# Compiled game discs for the Apple II version of Elite
+# Compiled game disks for the Apple II version of Elite

-This folder contains the SSD disc images for the Apple II version of Elite, as produced by the build process.
-There is one SSD file for each supported release.
-These SSD images can be loaded into an emulator like JSBeeb or BeebEm, or into a real BBC Micro using a device like a Gotek.
+This folder contains the DSK disk images for the Apple II version of Elite, as produced by the build process.
+There is one DSK file for each supported release.
+These DSK images can be loaded into an emulator like MicroM8, or into a real Apple II.

 ---